persteenolsen/pso-gatsby-blog-one/src/posts/2024-11-30-next-js-web-app-with-basic-auth.md

   - ssg
   - netlify
 ---
-A Next.js Jamstack Web App with Basic Authentication hosted a Netlify
+A Next.js Web Application with Basic Authentication hosted a Netlify

 Version used for this Web App